Français

 Investigators: Joanie Mercier, PhD candidate, Chantale Dumoulin, PhD and Mélanie Morin, PhD

-Collaborators: Barbara Rechezter, MD, Dina Zaki, MD, Marie-Claude Lemieux, MD, An Tang, MD, Samir Khalifé, MD
+Collaborators: Barbara Reichetzer, MD, Dina Zaki, MD, Marie-Claude Lemieux, MD, An Tang, MD, Samir Khalifé, MD

 Results: Thirty-two women participated in this cohort study.
 The study completion rate was high (91%), as was participation in treatment sessions (96%) and in-home exercises (95%).
 Post-intervention, there were significant reductions in the signs and symptoms of genitourinary syndrome of menopause, as well as on impacts on activities of daily living, quality of life and sexual function.
 Our findings suggest that pelvic floor muscle training improves blood flow in vulvovaginal tissues, the relaxation capacity of the pelvic floor muscles, and vulvovaginal tissue elasticity in postmenopausal women with genitourinary syndrome of menopause.
 A randomized clinical trial is necessary.